Skip to content

 'https://api.kanbert.com/api/v1/projects'

-• Sorting: continue using the documented sort parameter for each endpoint.
+• Sorting: continue using the sort parameter documented per endpoint.

-• Pagination: use the default pagination options for the endpoint (cursor or page‑based) as documented.
+• Pagination: use the endpoint’s default pagination scheme (cursor or page).

 {